derriqo/Github-Search/README.md

 * [Creator](#Creator)
 ## General info
 ---
-GithubSearch is an application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories
+GithubSearch is an application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 The application allows the user to:
 * Search for a Particular GitHub username.
 * See names and description of a person's public repositories.